 Can you recall when and how did you start surfing?

 Yes, it was only 3 years ago when I was 32.
 I took a weekend to Newquay (UK) in February with a minibus load of other beginners.
 I remember there was ice on the beach and we didn’t get hoods to wear but I was hooked immediately.
-After that, every holiday became a surf holiday and I did the 6 hour drive from London to Cornwall for weekends on a regular basis.
+After that, every holiday became a surf holiday and I did the 6-hour drive from London to Cornwall for weekends on a regular basis and use to stop over in hotels similar to the Atlantic Hotel right on the coast.
 I still consider myself a beginner.
 I think surfing can teach you a lot about patience and persistence which are important lessons for any entrepreneur.
 It’s also a great way to just be present in nature and can really help you reset and get ready for the next challenge.

 And the obvious question – what are your favorite surfing spots in Portugal? 🙂

 I like to longboard so Arrifana is a great spot but get there early or late to avoid the crowds 😉